MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-monitor-analyze-project-performance-overview.md

 ﻿---
-title: Monitor and analyze project performance overview
+title: Overview of the monitor and analyze project performance business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes to monitor and analyze project performance overview. ms.date: 11/17/2023 ms.topic: conceptual